jiayisheji/ng-nest-cnode/README.md

 ## Features

-- Use the Mongoose connect MongoDB
-- Use the TypeORM connect MongoDB
+- Use the Mongoose(Typegoose) connect MongoDB
 - Use the Ioredis connect Redis
 - Use JWT for authentication
 - Support github authentication login